-In 2015, traveling to Europe was just a dream… until it wasn’t.
+In 2015, traveling to Europe was just a dream… and then it wasn’t.
 If you’ve read my About Me page, you’ll know that my mother is from Ireland.
-As a child, I traveled there frequently with my family but had not returned since 2001.
+As a child, I traveled there frequently with my family but had not returned after 2001.
 School, sports, finances, etc., kept my family and me from returning together.

 Just kidding about the party crashing part.
 Karma is real, folks!

-I was about to go to my first wedding, take my first solo plane ride, and leave my parents longer than a few days for the first time.
+I was about to go to my first wedding, take my first solo plane ride, and leave my parents for more than a few days for the first time ever.